Does your family love movies?

 Think Spring or August

-Drive-in movies don’t start until dark, which in Utah can be nearly 10:00 p.m. at the summer solstice in June.
+Drive-in movies don’t start until dark, which in Utah can be nearly 10:00 p.m. in mid-June.
 That’s late for our family, and it’s hard to enjoy both movies if we’re all fighting sleep an hour into the first one.
 When we go in the spring or later in the summer, the weather is still warm, but the movies start earlier.